robertdavidgraham/robdns/README.md

 	# robdns example.zone

-The zone file is assumed to be in standard BIND9 format starting with an SOA record, and containing only records/glue within the zone.

-By default, this will use the IP address of the primary network adapter.
-This causes some difficulties, because incoming packets will be sent both to the normal network stack and to this program.
-For best results, use a different network address not used by another machine on the local subnet.

-	# robdns example.zone 192.168.1.222

-To verify that it's working, use the `dig` tool from another machine:
+Zone-files are in standard format, and must start with an SOA record.
+Most all record formats are supported.
+This example will start responding to DNS requests on port 53 for the indicated zones.
+You can test that it's working by doing something like

-	$ dig chaos txt version.bind @192.168.1.122
+	$ dig chaos txt version.bind @localhost +short

-This should return a record with the value of `robdns/1`.
-Then, try normal DNS requests, such as:
+You should get back the version string of `robdns/1`.

-	$ dig ns1.example.com @192.168.1.122

-There is a sample `example.zone` file to test with in the top directory.
-Or, consider getting a copy of the `com.zone` file (8-gigabytes) to test with.
+However, this is not the correct way to run the software.
+The primary feature of the software is that it contains its own network stack.
+The real way to run this is:

+    # robdns example.zone dna0 192.168.1.222

+In this example, the software will use the PF_RING drivers to bypass the operating system, and respond to queries at rates of millions-per-second (depending upon number of CPUs and other factors).

-# Features
+# Feature status

-This server has no particular features at this time, other than bypassing the kernel.
+Most RRs are now parsed.

 # Authors